. .

 Program | Registration

-The International Standard ISO/IEC 29794-5 Biometric sample quality - Part 5: Face image data was recently finalized.
-It was published along with this new standard the source code of the Open-Source Face Image Quality (OFIQ) software library, which is the reference implementation of this standard.
+The International Standard ISO/IEC 29794-5 Biometric sample quality - Part 5: Face image data was recently published.
+Along with this new standard the source code of the Open-Source Face Image Quality (OFIQ) software library was provided, which is the reference implementation of this standard.

-The standard defines a unified quality score for a face image and numerous, quality components, which provide accurate information such as the correctness of the pose or the sharpness of the face image (and many others).
+The standard defines a unified quality score (UQS) for a face image and numerous, component quality measures (CQM), which provide accurate information such as the correctness of the pose or the sharpness of the face image (and many others).

 German TeleTrusT Biometrics Working Group